Influencer marketing for apps: What you need to know

 Welcome to the eleventh edition of MAMA Boards, an AppsFlyer video project featuring leading mobile marketing experts on camera.
-For today’s mini whiteboard master class, we have David Cremades, CMO at From the Bench, one of the biggest sports management game development companies in the world.

 With the fierce competition in the mobile landscape, marketers are seeking new and increasingly more unique channels through which to reach their audiences.
 One of the fastest growing, David takes us through the basics of influencer marketing, including the advantages and disadvantages, and practical tips for getting started.
 If you’re looking for CPIs potentially as low as $0.003, you don’t want to miss this!

 Hello everyone, and welcome to another edition of MAMA Boards by AppsFlyer.
 I’m David Cremades and I’m the CMO of From the Bench.
 We are a Spanish mobile gaming company specializing in the development of sport management games.

 We founded the company in 2008 and since then, we have been working with more than 60 official licenses of football clubs, including Real Madrid, FC Barcelona, Liverpool, AC Milan, PSG, and many others.
 We are also working with the official license of the NBA.